Enochteo/resume-analyzer/README.md

 2. Clone your fork: `git clone https://github.com/Enochteo/resume-analyzer.git`
 3. Create a new branch: `git checkout -b feature/your-feature`
 4. Commit and push: `git commit -m "Add feature"`
 5. Open a Pull Request and explain what you changed.
-Thanks.
+Thanks

 Check the [Issues](https://github.com/Enochteo/resume-analyzer/issues) tab for ideas!
 ---